The Backwards Closing Technique

 Remembering that people want to live up to their self-image and to how they present themselves, many customers who give a referral end up buying the product.
 They've already given their friends or business associates a recommendation by giving their name(s) to you, and know are driven to remain consistent with their actions.

 This "Backwards Closing Technique" is not for everyone and most likely will result in more denials than actual referrals.
-But the opportunities that do close usually end up resulting in additional sales when you approach the referrals.
+The opportunities that do close usually end up resulting in additional sales when you approach the referrals.
 The final benefit to this style of closing is that you always remember one of the Golden Rules of Sales: Ask for Referrals!!!